Search by Keyword

 The group met up once again in EMI Studio Two later that evening, December 30th, 1966, with many overdubs in mind for “Penny Lane.”
 Documents show that the session began at 7 pm, but it appears that this was one of the occasions that The Beatles didn't show up until much later, as Geoff Emerick indicated about this time period.
 Not much was done on this day, the session beginning with engineering work being performed on the songs “When I'm Sixty-Four” and “Strawberry Fields Forever.”
 The book “The Beatles Recording Sessions” indicates that, when the proposed overdubs for “Penny Lane” did commence, it was already “well into the early hours of the morning.”

 The first order of business with “Penny Lane” was to make a reduction mix of all four tracks of the previous day's take onto just 'track one' of a new tape, clearing three open tracks for more overdubs.
-This new reduction mix turned 'take 6' into 'take 7.'
-“Four-track recording was a real limitation with this particular song,” Geoff Emerick relates, “so we were constantly having to bounce tracks together and do reductions (which we sometimes called 'premixes').
+This new reduction mix turned 'take six' into 'take seven.'
+“Four-track recording was a real limitation with this particular song,” Geoff Emerick relates in his book "Here, There And Everywhere," “so we were constantly having to bounce tracks together and do reductions (which we sometimes called 'premixes').
 In the end, there were so many keyboards blended together, they ended up becoming a sound of their own; listening to the finished recording, it's hard to pick out individual instruments.
 Some of the overdubs even got buried altogether because of the density of the instrumentation and the number of bounces.
 Nonetheless, 'Penny Lane' contains a lot of great sounds.”

 The only overdubs they got around to recording on this day were Paul's lead vocals and John's backing vocals (heard during the second line of the choruses), both of which were placed on 'track four' of the new tape.
 The same engineering team of George Martin, Geoff Emerick and Phil McDonald then made a pair of mono mixes of this song for Paul to review.
 Since the time had reached 3 am on what was now New Years Eve, the session ended not only for the day but for the year, holding off the rest of their overdub ideas until 1967.